noirgif/maid-sweeprs/README.md

 ## Installation

 1. Run `cargo install maid-sweeprs`.
+2. Copy `maidsweep.yaml` to `~/.maidsweep.yaml`.
+Or any place you like, in that case you need to specify the path with `-c` option.
+  * Feel free to modify the rules
-2. Install MongoDB and start the service (optional).
+3. Install MongoDB and start the service (optional).

 ## Usage

-Copy `maidsweep.yaml` to `~/.maidsweep.yaml`.
-Or any place you like, in that case you need to specify the path with `-c` option.

 ### With MongoDB
 1. Call `maid tag -d --mongodb-host <MONGODB_URL> ~/Videos/Study`, then you can find tagged entries in the database.
 Sweeping works on all directories tagged.